nikhlu07/H.E.L.I.X/README.md

 ## 🤝 Contributing

-We welcome contributions from developers, security researchers, and anti-corruption advocates.
+We welcome contributions from developers, security researchers, anti-corruption advocates, and NGOs.

 ### How to Contribute